 Isis-WICCE promotes justice and empowers women globally through documenting violations of women’s rights and facilitating the exchange of information and ...

 Thanks to our partnership with women’s organisations in Uganda last year, we:

 - Trained 100 cultural and religious leaders on violence against women and raised awareness of the issue through drama productions

-- Reached 350 people in rural communities about the issue of violence against women, increasing the rate of referrals to the police and counselling services
+- Reached 350 people in rural communities with messages about violence against women, increasing referrals to the police and counselling services

-- Highlighted the gaps in women’s role in peacebuilding in the Peace, Recovery and Development Plan for Northern Uganda to the Prime Minister’s office.
-This was taken on board and now waiting approval by Parliament
+- Highlighted women’s role in peacebuilding in the Ugandan government’s Peace, Recovery and Development Plan for Northern Uganda, which is being approved by parliament